-Woman shot in LeClaire by stray bullet; multiple in custody
+Three men charged after woman is shot in leg in LeClaire

-LECLAIRE, Iowa (KWQC) - Scott County officials tell TV6 multiple are in custody after a woman was hit in the leg by a stray bullet in LeClaire.
+ORIGINAL: Scott County officials tell TV6 multiple are in custody after a woman was hit in the leg by a stray bullet in LeClaire.

 Officials say three are in custody and are being charged with Reckless Use of a Firearm.